 But eventually, as this canvas becomes a public narrative, my feelings and insecurities are on display for public consumption and judgment.
 The French term “La douleur exquise” defines the pain felt only when you crave the affection from someone you know you can never have.”
 With my narrative being interpretive and dependent upon the individual experiences of the viewer, the canvas provokes a safe conversation with the viewer rather than a monologue of the artist.
 Within this conversation, there is empathy and acceptance as the viewer pauses within his/her own memories.
 Perhaps within these marks and hues, understanding occurs as emotions and memories become faintly familiar.
 We can find unity in our forgiveness, empathy in our experiences.
 An understanding of release.

-Pigments juxtaposed in complex relationships upon the canvas surreptitiously suggest visual narratives.
+Pigments juxtaposed in complex relationships upon the canvas impose emotional connections within the viewer.
 Just as individual personalities define each social situation, color and tonality imitate life in creating the context which defines the mood of the painting.
 Color sequence and mark making on a canvas can similarly affect one’s mood and trigger memories in a comforting, redemptive way.
 I have found my Meraki.

 Copyright © 2022 Rashelle Weissenbach.
 All rights reserved.